chazzka/clanekforest/clanek.md

 Consider the example from Figure X.
 Suppose the evaluation of datapoint $Px = [28,16]$:
 - In the first step, the point fits into the possibilty space of the left vertex $\langle 11,39 ) \times \langle 1,33)$
-- In the second step, the points fits into the space of a le
+- In the second step, the point fits into the space of a left vertex $\langle 11,39 ) \times \langle 1,17)$
+- in the final step, the point fits into the space of a right leaf, reaching the stopping criterion

 ### neni to tree ale les